UOSnetwork/uos.score.bot/README.md

 ## Deployment

 For production, you can deploy it on Heroku or any other similar service.
-There is [Procfile](Procfile) for the Heroku worker.

 ## Built With